-AYURVEDA: “AYU” means human life when it consists of body, sensory organs, mind, and soul.
+AYURVEDA: “AYU” means human life when it consists of the body, sensory organs, mind, and soul.
 “VEDAS” means texts that contain a description of the preventive aspects of health and the treatment procedure.
-Ayurveda is an ancient Nepalese and Indian health system, practiced for centuries of research, not only for healing but also as a system of knowledge that is the basis for a way of life that leads to physical and mental well-being in a holistic way.
+Ayurvedic treatment is an ancient Nepalese and Indian health system, practiced for centuries of research, not only for healing but also as a system of knowledge that is the basis for a way of life that leads to physical and mental well-being in a holistic way.

 These are the oldest medical records, which reach the age of 6000 years.
 The four Vedas are:

 Ayurveda is an innate skill and does not require artificiality.

 Ayurveda defines good health as about how to be happy and vice versa, how to avoid illness because an illness is the absence of happiness.

 This is very close to today’s definition of health given by the WHO:

 “Health is defined as a state of complete physical, mental, and social well-being, and the absence of disease is not necessary.
 A fourth dimension has recently been added: “spirituality”.

 Western medicine known to us does not see a man, it sees only one part of him.